 GMS MA 711: Medical Anthropology Fieldwork Pt.
 1

 Fieldwork or a related internship experience is an integral dimension of anthropological methodology, and important to conducting qualitative research.
-Therefore, it represents an essential feature of the curriculum in the Masters in Medical Anthropology and Cross-Cultural Practice.
+Therefore, it represents an essential feature of the curriculum in the Master's in Medical Anthropology and Cross-Cultural Practice.
 Fieldwork allows students to complement their classroom learning with field-based learning, link theory with practice, and refine their skills.
 It also helps students establish contacts, develop relationships, and learn from the experience of interacting with different cultural communities and groups.
 This two-part seminar will review issues likely to arise in the experience of conducting fieldwork, and will provide a forum within which students can discuss their ongoing fieldwork.
 Prereq: a previously approved Institutional Review Board protocol, and permission of the instructor.
 3 cr, Spring or Summer I sem.

 GMS MA 712: Medical Anthropology Fieldwork Pt.
 2

 Fieldwork or a related internship experience is an integral dimension of anthropological methodology, and important to conducting qualitative research.
 Therefore, it represents an essential feature of the curriculum in the Masters in Medical Anthropology and Cross-Cultural Practice.
 Fieldwork allows students to complement their classroom learning with field-based learning, link theory with practice, and refine their skills.
 It also helps students establish contacts, develop relationships, and learn from the experience of interacting with different cultural communities and groups.
 This two-part seminar will review issues likely to arise in the experience of conducting fieldwork, and will provide a forum within which students can discuss their ongoing fieldwork.
 Prereq: a previously approved Institutional Review Board protocol, GMS MA 711, and permission of the instructor.
 3 cr, Summer II or Fall sem.

 GMS MA 734: Reading Ethnography in Medical Anthropology

 This seminar will read medical anthropological ethnographies analytically, with a focus on works that feature Applied Anthropology.
 Starting with a review of the debates, going through selected classic ethnographic studies, the seminar will explore ethnographies that address different cultural meanings of human experiences of suffering and affliction, including illness and violence.
 Students will engage in studying the methodology, theoretical underpinnings, writing, and social positions represented in these ethnographies.
 Prereq: Permission of the instructor.
 3 cr, Fall sem.
 T 10-12:50, Medical Campus.